CoralVentures/coral_flutter/docs/naming_conventions.md

 ### Enums

-We use enums to so that our editor will yell at us if we forget to wire certain things up.
+We use enums so that our editor will yell at us if we forget to wire certain things up.

 #### Bloc

 All blocs will extend `CoralBloc` and pass in a `BlocType`.
-The `BlocType` is an enum that will enumerate all blocs in the application layer.
+The `BlocType` is an enum that will enumerate all blocs and cubits in the application layer.

 ```dart
 // lib/blocs/bloc_type.dart